McSquizzleswag/McSquizzleswag/README.md

-### Hi there 👋
+### I is me and I am everywhere
-Slowly learning Java, modding will eventually happen
+Slowly learning Java, modding will eventually happen, starting with something simple

 On "Reading user's input with Scanner" in my learning with My Hyperskill
 <!--